 Villanova defeated Stony Brook, 35-6, in its season home opener on September 21, 2013.

-quarterback coach and receivers coach at the University of Illinois.
+Venuto has a wealth of coaching experience.
+Before Villanova, he was the tight ends coach and the head junior varsity coach at Cornell University.
+From 1989-1993, Venuto was the passing game coordinator and receivers coach at Southern Illinois University.
+During the 1988 season, he was the assistant quarterbacks coach and receivers coach at the University of Illinois.
 Venuto spent three seasons (1985-87) as James Madison’s quarterbacks coach and one year (1984) as the linebackers coach at Colby College.
-His coaching career began in 1982, when Venuto was the freshman offensive line and linebacker coach at his alma mater, the University of Delaware.
+His coaching career began in 1982, when he was the freshman offensive line and linebacker coach at his alma mater, the University of Delaware.

 While at Delaware, Venuto was a linebacker for the Blue Hens and was a member of the 1979 National Championship team.
 Venuto owns a Bachelor’s Degree in Physical Education from Delaware and a Master’s Degree in Education from James Madison.

 Venuto and his wife, Diane, reside in Collegeville, Pa. with their 20-year-old daughter Amanda, and 18-year-old son, Ricky.
 Amanda is currently a junior at the University of Delaware, while Ricky is a freshman quarterback at Muhlenberg College.